-In a bid to end the dependency on American technology, Huawei on Wednesday finally launched its self-developed operating system called HarmonyOS 2.0 that will power nearly 100 devices, including smartphones.
+In a bid to end the dependency on American technology, Huawei on Wednesday finally launched its self-developed operating system called HarmonyOS 2.0, which will power nearly 100 devices, including smartphones.

 Fed up with the US restrictions, Huawei in 2019 announced to build its own operating system (OS) called HarmonyOS to end the dependency on market leader Google’s Android OS.